David Mosher, Chair

 Benedict Albensi, Director (Winnipeg, MB)

 Dr. Albensi chairs the MitoCanada Board’s Medical Science and Technology Committee.
-He is the principal investigator in the division of neurodegenerative disorders at the St. Boniface Research Centre and Associate Professor at the University of Manitoba’s Department of Pharmacology; the Dr. John Foerster Centre for Health Research on Aging’ Associate Professor, Pharmacology and Therapeutics, University of Manitoba; Manitoba Dementia Research Chair; and, the Everett Endowment Fund Chair.
+He is the principal investigator in the division of neurodegenerative disorders at the St. Boniface Research Centre and Professor at the University of Manitoba’s Department of Pharmacology; the Dr. John Foerster Centre for Health Research on Aging’ Professor, Pharmacology and Therapeutics, University of Manitoba; Manitoba Dementia Research Chair; and, the Everett Endowment Fund Chair.
 Dr. Albensi’s is trained in both basic and clinical research.
 He has worked in academic and industrial sectors on several novel drug discovery and drug development projects.
 He has reviewed grants for numerous foundations worldwide including NIH, CIHR, NSERC, US DOD, FASEB and is a past member of the Board of Directors for the Alzheimer’s Society of Manitoba.

 Julie Drury, Director (Ottawa, ON)

 Julie’s daughter Kate passed away on November 30, 2015 after a bone marrow transplant to treat a rare form of mitochondrial disease called SIFD.
 Julie was Kate’s medical coordinator and strongest advocate during her 8 short years of life.

 Julie has been involved with MitoCanada and TeamMito since the organization was founded in 2009.
 Julie is a regional lead for TeamMito and has been a champion raising awareness with the media in addition to leading our fundraising efforts.